Self-Employment Income Support Scheme Grant Extension

 Claims for the third SEISS grant have now closed.
 The last date for making a claim for the third grant was 29 January 2021.

+The fourth SEISS grant will be available from late April 2021.
 Please visit GOV.UK website to find out more.

 Who can claim